 (4) An individual who does not satisfy both the conditions as mentioned above as laid down in section 6 (1) will be treated as “non-resident” in that previous year.

-(5) A Hindu undivided family, firm or other association of persons will be treated as “non –resident” in India in any previous year if the control and management of its affairs is situated wholly outside India during that year.
+(5) A Hindu undivided family, firm or other association of persons is said to be resident in India in any previous year in every case except where during that year the control and management of its affairs is situated wholly outside India

-The Provisions under Foreign Exchange Regulation Act (FERA) : A Non Resident Indian (NRI) as per India’s Foreign Exchange Management Act 1999 (FEMA), is an Indian citizen or Foreign National of Indian Origin resident outside India for purposes of employment, carrying on business or vocation in circumstances as would indicate an intention to stay outside India for an indefinite period.An individual will also be considered NRI if his stay in India is less than 182 days during the preceding financial year.
+A Non Resident Indian (NRI) as per India’s Foreign Exchange Management Act (FEMA), is an Indian citizen or Foreign National of Indian Origin resident outside India for purposes of employment, carrying on business or vocation in circumstances as would indicate an intention to stay outside India for an indefinite period.An individual will also be considered NRI if his stay in India is less than 182 days during the preceding financial year.

 TDS will be deducted only on those incomes of Non Resident Indians (NRIs) which are liable to tax in India.
-If the income is tax free in India like long term capital gains from equity shares, there would be no TDS.
+If the income is tax free in India there would be no TDS.
 Another important thing to remember is that you should be an NRI at the time of receiving the income.
 For instance, you may have purchased a long term debenture of a company while you were a resident Indian.
 But any interest that you receive during the period after becoming an NRI will be subject to TDS.

 Interest earned on Non Resident External (NRE) accounts and Foreign Currency Non Resident (FCNR) accounts are tax free in India.
 Hence, there would be no TDS.